nanoporetech/onesie/README.md

 The API for the transfer, as seen from the perspective of a user-space client is:

 1. Submit one or multiple transfer(s) with buffer location, size, transfer-id, signal-number and process-id (to receive the signal)
-1. (Optionally) Wait for a signal
+2. (Optionally) Wait for a signal
-1. Enquire as to what's completed
+3. Enquire as to what's completed

-The use of signals is optional, they can interrupt some system-calls, though none of the driver IOCTLs are interruptible.
+The use of signals is optional as they can interrupt some system-calls (though none of the driver IOCTLs are interruptible.)
 Buffers *must* be aligned on a cache-line boundary at both start and end, they will be rejected by the driver if not.

 Though there is a driver for the modular scatter-gather DMA core in the kernel, this has not been used as it doesn't support the pre-fetcher core.
 The DMA code in this driver is an original work.

-The ioctl calls 'queue_data_transfer' with the parameters for the transfer copied from user-space. ioctl.
+The ioctl calls `queue_data_transfer` with the parameters for the transfer copied from user-space. ioctl.
 This:

 1.  checks buffer alignment
-1.  allocates and populates a "Job" structure used for managing the transfer in the driver
+2.  allocates and populates a "job" structure used for managing the transfer in the driver
-1.  allocates a list of pages associated with the buffer and attaches it to the job structure
+3.  allocates a list of pages associated with the buffer and attaches it to the job structure
-1.  locks the pages in memory, so they can't be swapped out to disk during the DMA transfer
+4.  locks the pages in memory, so they can't be swapped out to disk during the DMA transfer
-1.  creates a scatter-list for the pages, with adjacent pages merged.
+5.  creates a scatter-list for the pages, with adjacent pages merged.
-1.  maps the scatter-list so the virtual-addresses in transfers are converted to physical-addresses, caches are invalidated and IOMMUs programmed appropriately
+6.  maps the scatter-list so the virtual-addresses in transfers are converted to physical-addresses, caches are invalidated and IOMMUs programmed appropriately

-This then calls 'create_descriptor_list' this converts the scatter-list into a chain of DMA descriptors stored in coherent memory and allocated from a dma-descriptor-pool.
+This then calls `create_descriptor_list` this converts the scatter-list into a chain of DMA descriptors stored in coherent memory and allocated from a DMA-descriptor-pool.
 This will split scatter-gather entries when they are too large for the firmware (greater than 2048 bytes.)

 DMA descriptors used by the Altera pre-fetcher core contain an "ownership" bit that assigns ownership of each descriptor in the chain to either hardware or software.
-When the pre-fetcher core encounters a descriptor owned by software it pauses, polling at intervals until the descriptor is owned by hardware. setting a descriptor to be owned by software terminates a DMA descriptor chain.
+When the pre-fetcher core encounters a descriptor owned by software it pauses, polling at intervals until the descriptor is owned by hardware.
+Setting a descriptor to be owned by software terminates a DMA descriptor chain. `create_descriptor` will allocate a terminal descriptor to finish the chain.

-ready for hardware queue

-on hardware and isr(s)

-post hardware queue

-signals

-done queue

-whats done ioctl

-cancelling
+Next the code moves into `submit_transfer_to_hw_or_queue`.
+This looks at the state of the DMA cores, if they're idle, it will stop the pre-fetcher core.
+Free the terminal descriptor that the pre-fetcher is stopped on polling, program the pre-fetcher with the address of the first descriptor in the DMA chain.
+To aid attaching jobs to the end of the descriptor chain, the address of the terminal-descriptor is recorded in the device structure.
+Should the DMA core be found to be busy, the driver must "tack" the additional DMA descriptors onto the end of the chain.
+The chain ends with the terminal-descriptor this cannot be replaced as there is the chance of a race between deciding to replace it and the pre-fetcher core reading it.
+To join the chains, the first descriptor in the new chain is copied into the terminal descriptor, with the word containing the ownership-bit copied last.
+This changes the ownership to of that descriptor to hardware and the transfer should be performed.
+The driver's link to the terminal descriptor is updated and the original first-descriptor for the new job that is no-longer needed is freed.

+Jobs are tracked in the driver by moving them between three lists:

+*  `transfers_on_hardware`: jobs that are in the descriptor chain either running on or waiting to run on the DMA cores.
+They will also be in this list for a brief while after the transfer is complete.
+*  `post_hardware`: after the transfer has finished, the bottom-half interrupt handler will identify which jobs are complete and move them to this queue
+*  `transfers_done`: when all of the operating-system housekeeping is complete, transfers will be placed in this list waiting for user-space to enquire what's done.

+These lists are protected with spin-locks the hardware_lock acts as a mutex for accesses to the DMA cores, the `transfers_on_hardware` and the `post_hardware` lists.
+The `done_lock` guards the `transfers_done` list.

+The last descriptor for a job is prepared with the Transfer Complete IRQ Enable bit set.
+The interrupt is shared with the I2C hardware, so a handler in minion_top.c, `minion_isr_quick` will call handlers in both the I2C and DMA code to establish the source of the interrupt. `dma_isr_quick` will only establish the need to run the bottom-half interrupt handler `dma_isr`. `dma_isr` will iterate through the list of jobs on the hardware.
+As the hardware finishes each descriptor, it will flip the ownership bit from hardware to software. `dma_isr` checks that all the descriptors for the job in the list it is examining are now "owned" by software and that all the data for the job has been transferred.
+This will identify the job as "finished" and it will be moved onto the `post_hardware` list.
+A work-queue task, `post_transfer`.

+`post_transfer` largely does the reverse of the tasks performed by `queue_data_transfer`, for each job in the `post_hardware` queue:

+1.  free the descriptor list entries
+2.  un-map the scatter-list, performing further cache operations and free-up IOMMU resources.
+3.  free the scatter-list as it is no-longer needed.
+4.  mark pages as "dirty" so any (now incorrect) copies in swap are discarded
+5.  release the pages so once again, they can be swapped out to disk if memory is low
+6.  free the list of pages that represent the buffer (not the pages themselves, just a list of them).
+7.  move the job from the `post_hardware` queue to the `transfers_done` list
+8.  if required, send the required signal to the nominated process.

+The user-space application (MinKNOW) sends the `MINION_IOCTL_WHATS_COMPLETED` ioctl to enquire which jobs are complete.
+The transfer id and status of the jobs in the `transfers_done` list are copied into the buffer for the ioctl and the job structure is destroyed.

+The `cancel_data_transfer` function will reset the DMA hardware, and dispose of all the jobs in the various queues.
+It requires that new jobs shall not be submitted when in the reset code.

 ## Tools